freedomofpress/securedrop/docs/install.md

     $ cp /media/[USB folder]/SecureDrop.asc .

-Then repeat the same step for the Admin GPG key and custom header image.
+Repeat the same step for the Admin GPG key and custom header image.

-Next, you're going to edit the inventory file and replace the default IP addresses with the ones you chose for app and mon.
-Here, `editor` refers to your preferred text editor (nano, vim, emacs, etc.).
+Edit the inventory file, `inventory`, and update the default IP addresses with the ones you chose for app and mon.
+When you're done, save the file and exit the editor.

-    $ editor inventory

-After changing the IP addresses, save the changes to the inventory file and quit the editor.

-Next, fill out `prod-specific.yml` with values that match your environment.
+Fill out `prod-specific.yml` with values that match your environment.
 At a minimum, you will need to provide the following:

  * User allowed to connect to both servers with SSH: `ssh_users`
  * IP address of the Monitor Server: `monitor_ip`